Skin cancer overview

 Skin cancer can usually be treated successfully if it’s detected early.

-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For skin cancer patients, this means more treatment options at SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.
+Fred Hutch was formed, in part, to bring promising new treatments to patients faster.
+For skin cancer patients, this means more treatment options than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at Fred Hutch and UW Medicine.